Multiple Myeloma Treatment Advances: Five Things to Know

 Efforts continue to expand options for relapsed/refractory myeloma

-Belantamab mafodotin, an antibody-drug conjugate, is currently available in the context of clinical trials and in an expanded access program for patients in the U.S. Favorable results were reported in recent pivotal phase III combination studies of belantamab mafodotin in combination with bortezomib and dexamethasone (the DREAMM-7 study), and pomalidomide with dexamethasone (the DREAMM-8 trial).
+Belantamab mafodotin, an antibody-drug conjugate, is being studied in clinical trials and in an expanded access program for patients in the U.S. Favorable results were reported in recent pivotal phase III combination studies of belantamab mafodotin in combination with bortezomib and dexamethasone (the DREAMM-7 study), and pomalidomide with dexamethasone (the DREAMM-8 trial), with striking clinical benefit seen in patients with relapsed and refractory myeloma.
+Importantly, belantamab mafodotin provides an off-the-shelf treatment in the outpatient setting without some of the potentially challenging toxicities of other therapeutic strategies in this patient population.

-Melflufen, a potent peptide drug conjugate, is fully approved in Europe and elsewhere, including Asia.
-Future directions in the US include planned studies of a next generation peptide drug conjugate, as well as continued compassionate use of melflufen as part of combination therapy in selected patients.
+• Melflufen, a potent peptide drug conjugate, is fully approved in Europe and elsewhere, including Asia, for advanced myeloma and works particularly well in patients with extramedullary disease.
+Future directions in the US include studies of a next generation peptide drug conjugate as part of a new program exploring this treatment strategy and informed by laboratory studies at Dana-Farber.

 Investigations of new options for newly diagnosed myeloma underway

-With the success of CAR T-cell therapy in patients who have received many lines of treatment, investigators are interested in learning if CAR T-cell therapy might be a good choice for patients immediately after diagnosis.
-Dana-Farber investigators will be opening a large phase 3 clinical trial comparing induction therapy followed by stem cell transplant to CAR T-cell therapy in newly diagnosed patients to help guide the selection of initial therapies.
+• With the success of CAR T-cell therapy in patients who have received many lines of treatment, investigators are interested in learning if CAR T-cell therapy might be a good choice for patients immediately after diagnosis.
+Dana-Farber investigators have launched a large phase 3 clinical trial comparing induction therapy followed by stem cell transplant to CAR T-cell therapy in newly diagnosed patients to help guide the selection of initial therapies.

 Learn more about treatment for multiple myeloma at Dana-Farber.